Introduction to Cowpeas:

 - To keep pods away from shattering and feathering, dry pods should not be left in the field longer than 2 weeks after full pod maturity.

 - Insect pests can trouble the Cowpeas during storage.
-There are some storage insects that cause damage to the seed; it is therefore important to store seed in a protected area.
-Cowpea Weevil Callosobruchus is a serious insect pest the affect Cowpeas during storage.
+There are some storage insects that cause damage to the seed; it is, therefore, important to store seed in a protected area.
+Cowpea Weevil Callosobruchus is a serious insect pest the affects Cowpeas during storage.

 - The storage life of Cowpea depends on its moisture content before storage.
-Lower moisture content in seeds will improve its storage capability.
-An exposure to: 18°Cfor 6 to 24 hours can reduce pest numbers by more than 99 %.
+Lower moisture content in seeds will improve their storage capability.
+An exposure to 18°Cfor for 6 to 24 hours can reduce pest numbers by more than 99 %.

 - The grain can be stored for a short term at around 12 % moisture or less, with 8 to 9% recommended for long-term